werf/werf/docs/pages/how_to/build_run_and_push.md

 ## Step 3: Push image into docker registry

-Dapp can be used to push built image into docker-registry.
+Dapp can be used to push a built image into docker-registry.

 1. Run local docker-registry: